Historical Significance Of The 1947 Jackie Robinson Bond Bread Set

 Debut With The Dodgers

-In 1947, Jackie Robinson joined a Brooklyn Dodgers infield that included, from left, third baseman John Spider Jorgensen, shortstop Pee Wee Reese, and second baseman Eddie Stanky.
+In 1947, Jackie Robinson joined the Brooklyn Dodgers.
+He was part of an infield with John Spider Jorgensen, Pee Wee Reese, and Eddie Stanky.

 It was only the beginning.